 VIP Red Rocks

 So you shelled out the big bucks for VIP?
 Congrats!
 You get some pretty cool perks.
 You will get to dance the night away in a roped off area typically next to “Front of House”.
 And you will get to enjoy the VIP room in the tower.
-Looking at the stage, on your left will be the door to side stage, waltz through her to the very top of the tower and enjoy.
-You really can’t enjoy the show from here but a great escape from the rain and has a private bathroom.
-Now for the very special with an all-access pass and probably a bestie running lights or sound you may get the chance to walk the tunnel.
+Looking at the stage, on your left, will be the door to side stage, waltz through here to the very top of the tower and enjoy!
+You really can’t enjoy the show from here but it’s a great escape from the rain and has a private bathroom.
+Now for the very special, with an all-access pass and probably a bestie running lights or sound, you may get the chance to walk the tunnel.
 Underneath the stage is where all the crew and artists reside.
-For the crew to get to get from backstage to front of the house there is a very special tunnel.
+For the crew to get from backstage to front of house, there is a very special tunnel.
 Every artist who has ever played Red Rocks signs the walls of the tunnel!

-It will 90% of the time rain at red rocks.
+It will 90 percent of the time rain at Red Rocks.
 BRING YOUR JACKET!

-When checking the weather for Red Rocks check the weather for Morrison, not Denver.
-Denver is a good 25 min drive and since Red Rocks are in the foothills it has completely different weather patterns.
+When checking the weather for Red Rocks, check the weather for Morrison, not Denver.
+Denver is a good 25 minutes drive and since Red Rocks are in the foothills, it has completely different weather patterns.
 The sun will set and you will get a chill so bring a jacket.
 Actually, bring a rain jacket.

-I can not stress this enough, bring a rain jacket – 90% of the time it’s going to rain and it doesn’t rain it will probably be windy and you will wish you had a jacket.
+I cannot stress this enough, bring a rain jacket!
+Ninety percent of the time it’s going to rain and if it doesn’t rain it will probably be windy and you will wish you had a jacket.
 If you forget a rain jacket and there is a monsoon, they do sell ponchos at the concession stands.
-However, if its super stormy they will shut down the venue and there is basically no shelter so you won’t be able to get a poncho till it clears up.
-So…. bring your jacket!
+However, if it’s super stormy they will shut down the venue and there is basically no shelter so you won’t be able to get a poncho until it clears up.
+So bring your jacket!